Howard University

-Howard University is a private, federally chartered historically black research university in Washington, D.C.
-It is classified among "R2: Doctoral Universities – High research activity" and accredited by the Middle States Commission on Higher Education.
+Howard University is a private, historically black, federally chartered research university in Washington, D.C., United States.
+It is classified among "R1: Doctoral Universities – Very high research activity" and accredited by the Middle States Commission on Higher Education.
+It is the only HBCU with R1 designation.

-Tracing its history to 1867, from its outset Howard has been nonsectarian and open to people of all sexes and races.
-It offers undergraduate, graduate and professional degrees in more than 120 programs, more than any other historically black college or university (HBCU) in the nation.
+Established in 1867, Howard is a nonsectarian institution located in the Shaw neighborhood.
+It offers undergraduate, graduate, and professional degrees in more than 120 programs.

 History

 19th century

 Shortly after the end of the American Civil War, members of the First Congregational Society of Washington considered establishing a theological seminary for the education of black clergymen.
 Within a few weeks, the project expanded to include a provision for establishing a university.
 Within two years, the university consisted of the colleges of liberal arts and medicine.
 The new institution was named for General Oliver Otis Howard, a Civil War hero who was both the founder of the university and, at the time, commissioner of the Freedmen's Bureau.
 Howard later served as president of the university from 1869 to 1874.

-The U.S. Congress chartered Howard on March 2, 1867 and much of its early funding came from endowment, private benefaction and tuition.
+The U.S. Congress chartered Howard on March 2, 1867, and much of its early funding came from endowment, private benefaction and tuition.
 (In the 20th and 21st centuries, an annual congressional appropriation, administered by the U.S. Department of Education, funds Howard University and Howard University Hospital.)
-In its first five years of operation, Howard University educated over 150,000 freed slaves.

 Many improvements were made on campus.
 Howard Hall was renovated and made a dormitory for women.